andrewc2020/productservice/README.md

 The web app will listen for the service on port 4000.

-Change the tag name for the image in the docker-compose.yml and then run docker-compose up to run both the web application and the supporting product service.
+Change the tag name for the image in the docker-compose.yml in the companion angular-getting-started project and then run docker-compose up to run both the web application and the supporting product service.